Here are the facts about water damage cleanup.

 Category 3: Water is extremely contaminated and can contain pathogens, toxins, or other harmful agents.
 This can cause serious injury if not taken care of properly.
 This category includes sewage, rising flood water from rivers and streams, and ground surface water flowing horizontally into homes.
 This type of water damage requires extensive cleanup and a professional crew.

-If you find yourself in need of water damage cleanup in Chandler, give us a call!
+If you find yourself in need of water damage cleanup, give us a call!